How to Fix Hyper V Error 0x80070539

 How to Fix 0x80070539 Hyper-V Error

-2. Right-click on it and select as Run as Administrator.
+2. Right-click on PowerShell and select Run as Administrator.

 Open Windows PowerShell